MichaelECon95/Wellness-Tech_Case_Study/Bellabeat_report.md

 * METs (Metabolic Equivalent of Task): A physiological measure that illustrates the energy cost of activities.

 #### Methodology:
-Our approach involved a multi-step process:
+My approach involved a multi-step process:

 1. Data Cleaning: Ensuring the data is free from inconsistencies and missing values.
 2. Exploratory Data Analysis: Diving deep into each dataset to understand the distributions and general patterns.